A strong broadband 21 cm cosmological signal from dark matter spin-flip interactions: Introduction

 Thus, there is a robust prediction of two distinct absorption dips in the global 21 cm brightness temperature.
-The first extends from $\nu \sim 10-30$~MHz ($z\sim 46-140$) due to gas collisional dynamics, and is relatively shallow, since the gas has only just started cooling adiabatically at these redshifts.
-The second feature near $\nu \sim 90$~MHz ($z\sim 15$) is due to Ly-$\alpha$ photons from the first stars, and is deeper, since the gas has cooled much more.
-However, the magnitude of the second absorption dip is also tightly constrained by the gas cooling history and is expected to lead to an absorption dip no less than about $\delta T_b \sim - 300$~mK at 90 MHz.
+The first absorption feature extends from $\nu \sim 10-30$~MHz ($z\sim 46-140$) with a minima near $\nu \sim 20$~MHz ($z\sim 70$) and is due to gas collisional dynamics.
+This absorption feature is relatively shallow, since the gas has only just started cooling adiabatically at these redshifts.
+The second feature is expected at higher frequencies, with a minimum between $50-110$~MHz ($z\sim 12-27$) and is due to Ly-$\alpha$ photons from the first stars.
+This absorption feature is expected to be deeper, since the gas has cooled much more.
+However, the magnitude of the second absorption dip is also tightly constrained by the gas cooling history and is expected to lead to an absorption dip no stronger than $\delta T_b \sim - 300$~mK at 90 MHz.
 Both these absorption features are expected to be band-limited, since for the first feature, the collisional coupling turns off shortly after the gas starts cooling adiabatically, and for the second feature, $X$-ray heating is expected to accompany the turn on of the first stars.

-The prediction of two distinct, band-limited, and relatively weak absorption signals is thus a fairly robust prediction of the standard cosmology\footnote{For a more detailed discussion of the physics of the spin temperature and predicted 21~cm signal in the standard cosmology, we direct the reader to refs.~\cite{Furlanetto:2006tf,Pritchard:2011xb,Barkana2016,Furlanetto2019}.}.
-Although the exact astrophysics of the first Ly-$\alpha$ photons and X-ray sources remains a matter of speculation, it is expected that detailed observations of the 21~cm signal will allow us to characterize this physics.
+While the exact location and depth of the high frequency minima is strongly dependent on the assumptions of the properties of the first sources of Ly-$\alpha$ photons and X-rays, the prediction of two distinct, band-limited, and relatively weak absorption signals is a fairly robust prediction of the standard cosmology\footnote{For a more detailed discussion of the physics of the spin temperature and predicted 21~cm signal in the standard cosmology, we direct the reader to refs.~\cite{Furlanetto:2006tf,Pritchard:2011xb,Barkana2016,Furlanetto2019}.}.
+The exact astrophysics of the first sources is currently a matter of speculation, however, it is expected that detailed observations of the 21~cm signal will allow us to characterize this physics.

 A large number of radio telescope experiments such as EDGES~\cite{Bowman:2012hf}, PRIZM~\cite{doi:10.1142/S2251171719500041}, REACH~\cite{REACH}, SARAS~\cite{Patra_2013,Singh:2017syr}, SCI-HI~\cite{Voytek2014}, BIGHORNS~\cite{Sokolowski_2015} are looking for a global (isotropic, redshift-dependent) 21 cm signal up to a redshift $z \sim 15$, near the epoch of reionization.
 Other experiments are looking for a signal from higher redshifts going deeper into the cosmic dark ages such as LEDA~\cite{greenhill2012hi} (up to $z \sim 46$) and the proposed satellite constellation DAPPER~\cite{2019arXiv190710853C} (up to $z\sim 80$).
 Proposals for space-based missions operating on the far side of the moon such as FARSIDE~\cite{burns2019farside}, PRATUSH~\cite{Pratush}, DARE~\cite{Jones_2015}, and a possible future iteration of the pathfinder Netherlands-China Low-Frequency Explorer (NCLE)~\cite{Chen2020Netherlands} would ultimately have the best sensitivity and potential to probe all the way up to $z\sim 1000$ right up till the era of recombination~\cite{2019arXiv190804296K,Burns:2019zia}.